emad-elsaid/emad-elsaid.github.io/_posts/2021-05-05-how I keep zero inbox for all my emails.md

 I try to respond to emails as soon as I read them. unless it require some research or an action that will take time I leave them there and get back to them when I need to. but as a rule I respond almost at the same time I see the email.

-It helped me [integrating the email in my Emacs editor with Mu4e package](/using-emacs-for-as-email-client) I bind the email screen to `SPC M` then `bi` to get all emails from all inboxes of all my emails personal and work. read them and archive the ones I don't need to see again. respond and close the screen. it takes couple seceonds to do that.
+It helped me [integrating the email in my Emacs editor with Mu4e package](/using-emacs-for-as-email-client) I bind the email screen to `SPC M` then `bi` to get all emails from all inboxes of all my emails personal and work. read them and archive the ones I don't need to see again. respond and close the screen. it takes couple seconds to do that.

-# Turn off intrusive notificatiosn
+# Turn off intrusive notifications

 I know there is an email when I see the number in my [polybar](https://github.com/polybar/polybar) changes

 ![Screenshot-2021-05-05_10-48-55.png](/images/Screenshot-2021-05-05_10-48-55.png)

 This number shows my unread emails in all of my inboxes.
 I don't get notifications just this little number. and If I want to focus on something without my eye hitting the bar like when writing this blog post for example.
-I put the window in Fullscreen mode which hides the bar.
+I put the window in Full-screen mode which hides the bar.

 This way I can be in the flow of coding or reading then when I'm checking the time I see there is an email and I can switch to it, read it then close the buffer.